 - Pat or roll dough to 1 ½ inch thickness.
 Using a 2 ½ inch round cutter cut dough without twisting.
 Place on prepared pan and freeze for 10 minutes.

-- Brush with cream and bake for 12-14 minutes, until golden brown.
+- Brush with cream and sprinkle with demerara sugar and bake for 12-14 minutes, until golden brown.

 Barbara’s Tips + Notes